ravensgate-tux/Discordianism_ksc/ritual_invoking_eris.md

 </div>
 <br>

-(Clap once.
-Extinguish incense or oil.
-Let the candles burn or gently dim.)
+(Clap once, or BONG! with the Ego-Hammer.
+Let the candles off or gently dim.)

 **RITUAL COMPLETE.**